Articles > Windows XP

 Educate every user to open only files that are expected from the

 - CD, DVD, or USB drive As above,

 educate every user to use only files that are expected and trusted.

 Otherwise, users should be distrustful and ask for help.

 How to make all versions of Microsoft Windows safe.

 These are the defenses against

-- Attacks from outside are NOT
+- Attacks from outside a router are NOT

 successful.
-The hardware and software firewalls prevent
+The router hardware firewall and software firewall prevent

 attacks from outside.
 We are not hearing of cases in which an